alxs/pe-fund/README.md

 # Solidity Contracts for Private Equity Fund

 ## Overview
-This repository contains a suite of Solidity smart contracts implementing core functionality for a private equity fund based on the [Whole of Fund Model Limited Partnership Agreement](https://ilpa.org/model-lpa/) provided by the Institutional Limited Partners Association (ILPA).
+This repository contains a suite of Solidity smart contracts implementing core functionality for a private equity fund based on the [Whole of Fund Model Limited Partnership Agreement](https://ilpa.org/model-lpa/) (LPA) provided by the Institutional Limited Partners Association (ILPA).

 The contracts are intended to digitally represent key aspects of fund operations including compliance, capital calls, commitments, distributions, tokenization of fund interests, and general partnership management on-chain.